NathanielBirhanu/cancer_detector/README.md

 - Submit tumor data and instantly receive a classification of benign or malignant.
 - Designed for quick and straightforward results.

-### User-Centric Design
-- Optimized for devices of all sizes, ensuring a seamless experience.
-- Clear visual hierarchy to guide users through the process.

 ---